digital-competence/photopile-js/README.md

 Improvements
 ------------
-Wish list for future improvements includes:
+Wish list for future improvements:

 * Improved cross-browser support
 * Improved performance when user quick-clicks multiple thumbnails before they are viewed